-Managing FRAC-40 resistant downy mildew
+Managing FRAC-40 Resistant Downy Mildew

-- 1) Start your season with at least two rounds of broad-spectrum fungicide (such as mancozeb) before moving to site specific fungicides. - 2) Do not rely on FRAC-40 chemistries alone for DM control during the critical immediate prebloom to immediate post-bloom control period. - 3) When possible, double up your actives by tank mixing.
-For example, half of Zampro is still effective against FRAC-40 resistant downy mildew.
+- 1) Start your season with at least two rounds of broad-spectrum fungicide (such as mancozeb) before moving to site specific fungicides. - 2) Do not rely on FRAC-40 chemistries alone for DM control during the critical immediate pre-bloom to immediate post-bloom control period. - 3) When possible, double up your DM actives by tank mixing.
+For example, half of Zampro is still effective against FRAC-40 resistant downy mildew, but it is very resistant prone (that's why it was sold paired with Revus in the first place).
 Tank mixing with another DM product will help protect the still-effective active ingredient remaining in Zampro as well as help prevent against "escapes." - 4) Be aggressive in your early season control program when pressure is lowest to prevent infections from establishing.
-Many aspects of resistance management can distill down into simple numbers games: if there is abundant disease, then there are more spores.
+Many aspects of resistance management come down to simple numbers games: if there is abundant disease, there are more spores.
 If there are more spores, it is more likely that a resistant individual is present. - 5) Remember your cultural control!
-Training and pruning improve both spray penetration and air flow. - 6) For NY growers: Request a resistance testing kit as soon as you see ANY downy mildew.
-Email Dave Combs dbc10@cornell.edu with your name and address to coordinate either a visit or a mailed kit.
+Training and pruning improve both spray penetration and air flow.